willlaws35/Project-Yoda/Read Me You Must.md

 Overall as a project, the experience of being able to develop and create an artefact from the fundamental ground up has proven extremely insightful, the diverse range of available technologies, has meant even though not all the methods were utilised, and the choice to expand into differing technologies and software's highlighted how in the modelling process, conceptualisation requires a level of iterative development for the success of a projects overview.

-Whilst during this project, my personal preferences of software and methods became increasingly prevalent, which even considering past experience, potentially being forced to diversify in approach to technology and methods may create for more innovation in the outcomes and in terms of the artefact, utilising the functionality of the generative design utilities in fusion 360 could have optimised the conceptual design to improve its overall standards.
+Whilst during this project, personal preferences of software and methods became increasingly prevalent, which even considering past experience, potentially being forced to diversify in approach to technology and methods may create for more innovation in the outcomes and in terms of the artefact, utilising the functionality of the generative design utilities in fusion 360 could have optimised the conceptual design to improve its overall standards, as seen in (Autocar, 2018)

-In reflection the overall artefact remains successful of what it intended to do, and created a blend of design and embedded systems to what is most accurately represented as "desktop animatronics" whilst the reduction in degrees of freedom (DOF) on such a scale may not have the level of complexity of which show worthy production animatronic chassis' possess, it allows for an accessible platform for expansion and development utilising the character design basis for a more engaging artefact.
+In reflection the overall artefact remains successful of what it intended to do, and created a blend of design and embedded systems to what is most accurately represented as "desktop animatronics" whilst the reduction in degrees of freedom (DOF) on such a scale may not have the level of complexity of which show worthy production animatronic chassis' possess, it allows for an accessible platform for expansion and development utilising the character design basis for a more engaging artefact, similar to the robtoics platforms unveiled by disney, during their story telling though character demonstration, (Evening Standard, 2023), highlighting highly versatile and interactive characters, with interactivity, enough capabilities to replicate and extend the interafctive ranges and capabilities of an animatronics platform.

 ## References and Citations:
 Auto desk (2017) "Autodesk is no longer offering 123D".
 Available at: https://www.autodesk.com/solutions/123d-apps

 Bmoshe (Aug, 2011) "Yoda".
 Available at: https://www.thingiverse.com/thing:106500

 Muppet Wiki. (n.d.).
 Yoda.
-Available at: https://muppet.fandom.com/wiki/Yoda (Accessed: 17 May 2023).
+Available at: https://muppet.fandom.com/wiki/Yoda

 Arduino Store. (n.d.).
 Arduino UNO Rev3.
-Available at: https://store.arduino.cc/products/arduino-uno-rev3 (Accessed: 17 May 2023).
+Available at: https://store.arduino.cc/products/arduino-uno-rev3

 Keyestudio.
 (2020).
 2020 New Keyestudio Plus Development Board with Type-C Interface USB Cable Compatible with Arduino UNO R3.
-Available at: https://www.keyestudio.com/products/2020-new-keyestudio-plus-development-board-with-type-c-interface-usb-cable-compatible-with-arduino-uno-r3 (Accessed: 17 May 2023).
+Available at: https://www.keyestudio.com/products/2020-new-keyestudio-plus-development-board-with-type-c-interface-usb-cable-compatible-with-arduino-uno-r3

+Evening Standard (2023) Disney Reveals rollerblading robot that could be coming to its them parks.
+Available at: https://www.standard.co.uk/tech/disney-rollerblading-robot-could-be-coming-theme-parks-b1066886.html

+Autocar (2018) Bugatti Chiron is first touse ultra-tough 3D-printed brake caliper.
+Available at: https://www.autocar.co.uk/car-news/new-cars/bugatti-chiron-first-use-ultra-tough-3d-printed-brake-caliper

 ## Appendices: